-Unless additional funding becomes available, DEC will not review Forest Practices Notifications, State Forest Land Use Plans, and Forest Service NEPA documents, unless specific activities that may impact WQS are identified.
+Unless additional funding becomes available, DEC will not review Forest Service NEPA documents, unless specific activities that may impact sources public health are identified.

-In calendar year 2022, DEC did not inspect Log Transfer Facilities (LTFs) as none of the 65 permitted locations were operating.
-In calendar year 2023, DEC has targeted two facilities but only intends to conduct inspections if DEC receives notification of in-water log sorting operations.
+In calendar year 2023, DEC targeted two facilities but did not conduct inspections as in-water log sorting operations did not occur.
 These sites are authorized for in-water log sorting and the marine discharge of bark and wood debris associated with in-water log transfer and storage within the project area zone of deposit, in accordance with the conditions set forth in the permit.
 Sites authorized for in-water sorting of logs are authorized under either the general permit covering sites which received 404 permits prior to October 22, 1985 (AKG700000) or received 404 permits after that date (AKG701000).

-VII.
+VI.
 DEC observations on the effectiveness of the FRPA in protecting water quality